abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_two_models.rst

 ..  _jobshop_def:

-The jobshop problem and a first model
+The jobshop problem and two models
 ---------------------------------------

 Description of the problem